 When filing for either Chapter 7 or Chapter 13 bankruptcy, you will need to participate in credit counseling.
 It is important to remember that not all credit agencies are approved by the U.S. Justice Department to administer bankruptcy credit counseling.
-A list of approved credit counselors
+A list of approved credit counselors is available.

 You may want to consider credit counseling prior to any bankruptcy actions to see if there are any other options that may be available to you.
 You will want to make sure that any credit counselor that you consult with is certified and licensed by your state.
 For a list of credit counselors, click on one of the following: